jidongxiao/CSCI1200-DataStructures/hws/10_instagram_notifications/README.md

 ![alt text](images/notification_aggregation.png "Notification Aggregation")

 Here, 19 users liked this user's photo.
-Instead of delivering 19 notifications, you should just deliver one notification, and only display two usernames, with itsgraemebeing the user who most recently liked this user's photo, and nicstagram80 being the user whose like is the next most recent like.
+Instead of delivering 19 notifications, you should just deliver one notification, and only display two usernames, with *itsgraeme* being the user who most recently liked this user's photo, and *nicstagram80* being the user whose like is the next most recent like.
 Usernames of the other 17 users should not be displayed here.

 In this assignment, we define that this *Notification Aggregation* will be used when there are more than 3 consecutive notifications of the same type.